Ahad-Wasim/music-browser/Ahad-Wasim/README.md

 ### Running the App

-  1. Change into the projects directory by running: `cd Ahad-Wasim`
+  1. Change into the projects directory
-  2. In the terminal, run:
+  2. Then simply run gulp and server will open up a new tab with content

         > cd Ahad-Wasim
         > gulp